 Food lovers may want to get busy in the kitchen and learn how to cook some of the local dishes in our large repertoire.
 Classes can be arranged any morning or afternoon as part of the preparation of either lunch or dinner.
 If you have any requests or want to learn how to cook a dish of ours that you really like we can arrange the menu accordingly.

 All guests are provided with a bike for their stay.
 These are handy for getting about the property as well as for going on longer rides.
 The tracks, lanes and roads around The Mudhouse are predominantly flat and easy for cycling.
 For the more adventurous there are some remote trails with a bit more rugged action to be found.

-We have a selection of kayaks and paddleboards to use on the lakes in and around the mudhouse.
+We have kayaks to use on the lakes in and around the mudhouse.
 It is usually possible to kayak on site for most of the year.
 In drier times of year, when our lakes do not have enough water, we can often transport the kayaks and boards to other lakes in the area.
 We will always do our best to make it an option.

 Tonigala is an ancient historical site located about 5 km away from The Mudhouse.
 Overseen by the archaeology department, the Old Brahmi inscriptions date back to the first century BC.
 The main inscription is considered to be the longest of its kind in Asia and is thought to be evidence of the oldest financial and banking system in the world.

 In addition to cycling and walking, The Mudhouse offers local transport options for most of the excursions and activities, or simply just for fun.
 We have our own tuk-tuks and tractors for multi-purpose use and they are always on standby for an outing, or just to take you between your hut and restaurant as required.

 Our property is surrounded by some great trails that are fun to explore at any time of day.
 Let one of our guides show you around our property and surrounding paths, taking in the different flora and fauna and rocky outcrops.